piranna/piranna.github.io/pages/hire-me.md

 #### What do your think about code tests?
 Do you do take-home code assignements?

-Short answer: **no**.
+Short answer: **NO**.

 Long answer:

-I have no problems about doing technical interviews, but I have a "no unpaid code tests" policy, that apply to both pair-coding tests, and more specially take-home code assignements.
-I have more than 12 years of Open Source code in my [Github account](https://github.com/piranna) and my [projects portfolio](projects.md), that clearly show my capabilities and code quality standards, and the time I spend on your code tests is money I'm not
+I have no problems about doing technical interviews, but I have a "no unpaid code tests" policy, that apply to both pair-coding tests but more specially take-home code assignements.
+I have more than 16 years of Open Source code in my [Github account](https://github.com/piranna) and my [projects portfolio](projects.md), that clearly show my capabilities and code quality standards, and the time I spend on your code tests is money I'm not